Moduli of Gorenstein Q-homology projective planes: Introduction

-The proof of Theorem \ref{thm} crucially relies on the observation that each Enriques surface arises from a base change type construction following Kond\=o \cite{Kondo-Enriques} (see also \cite{HS}).
-In fact, this is so constructive in nature that it will allow us to carry out all parametrisations explicitly.
+The proof of Theorem \ref{thm} crucially relies on the observation (in Proposition \ref{prop:base}) that each Enriques surface admits an elliptic fibration which arises from a base change type construction following Kond\=o \cite{Kondo-Enriques} (see also \cite{HS}).
+In fact, this is so constructive in nature that it will allow us to carry out all parametrizations explicitly.

-The paper is organized as follows.
-Section reviews root types on Enriques surfaces and the underlying lattice theory relevant for this paper.
+The paper is organised as follows.
+Section \ref{s:latt} reviews root types on Enriques surfaces and the underlying lattice theory relevant for this paper.
 In Section \ref{s:ell}, we relate this to elliptic fibrations before introducing the main geometric technique of Enriques involutions of base change type in Section \ref{s:tech}.
-Section \ref{s:glue} explains a gluing method which allows us to compute certain elliptic fibrations on Enriques surfaces and their jacobians.
-In the opposite direction, Section \ref{s:fam} develops parametrizations on all Enriques surfaces in question from the information obtained thus far.
-This will prove most part of Theorem \ref{thm}.
+Section \ref{s:RES} reviews extremal rational elliptic surfaces which will serve as the building blocks for the gluing method in Section \ref{s:glue}.
+Sections \ref{s:fiber} and \ref{s:fam} then prepare for the computation of the explicit families of Enriques surfaces which will be summarized in Section \ref{s:explicit}, proving most part of Theorem \ref{thm}.
 The final section concerns the number of components of the moduli spaces, thus completing the proof of Theorem \ref{thm}.
 Throughout the paper, we will work out instructive examples in detail to give a clear idea of the methods and techniques involved.